yiranwww/Mochi_MoodLog/README.md

 # Mochi_MoodLog

 ## Env Requirement
- 1. streamlit
+ 1. streamlit (pip install streamlit)
+ 2. Python version is between 3.9 to 3.13
- 2. A public or private Google Sheet.
+ 3. A public or private Google Sheet.
     In this project I have provided the Google sheet link in "Mochi.py" where everyone could have access.
 The link will be modified and close after the process is over.

 ## Running Instructions